SpaceVim/SpaceVim/docs/api.md

 ## Available APIs

-here is the list of all available APIs, and welcome to contribute to SpaceVim.
+Here is the list of all available APIs, and welcome to contribute to SpaceVim.

 | Name                                  | Description                                                                                        |
 | ------------------------------------- | -------------------------------------------------------------------------------------------------- |